skyde/Interaction/README.md

 # Mac

-Note that you should use the Mac 1_qwerty.txt keybinding with the Kinesis Advantage 2 keyboard in 'Windows' mode as the keys have been manually translated already.
+Note that you should use the Mac 1_qwerty.txt keybinding with the Kinesis Advantage 2 keyboard in 'Windows' mode as the keys have been manually translated already (no need to change the 'mode' of the keyboard at all)

 ## Custom Alt Tab app